DarkAssassin23/HTTP_Server/README.md

   * GET
   * HEAD
   * OPTIONS

+## Building
+The repo includes a `makefile`, which will build the server from source.
+To build the server from source, run `make`.
+If you wish to build the release version, run `make release`.

 ## Building and Deploying with Docker
 The easiest way to get this server up and running is by using the included